-A strong bedrock of basic research is essential to the functioning of our eco-system, providing the environment for world-class education, training and development, for new discoveries and the future application of those discoveries for economic or societal impact.
+A strong bedrock of basic research is essential to the healthy functioning of our ecosystem, providing the environment for world-class education, training and development, for new discoveries and the future application of those discoveries for economic or societal impact.
 A consensus has emerged in recent years that Ireland's research and innovation framework contains a significant gap, namely opportunities for exceptional researchers to conduct frontier basic research across all disciplines beyond postdoctoral level.

 Innovation2020, Ireland's strategy for research and development, science and technology, notes that 'frontier research is research at and beyond the frontiers of current understanding.
-It is intrinsically risky, and is characterised by the absence of disciplinary boundaries' Innovation2020 affirms the existence of the critical gap in the Irish landscape and recommends the establishment of a frontier research funding programme, to be administered by the Irish Research Council.
-Funding to launch the first iteration of the programme was made available by the Minister for Education and Skills under the 2017 budget.
-For the first iteration of the Irish Research Council Laureate Awards programme, the Council is inviting applications at the early and mid-career level (Starting and Consolidator).
-The Council recognises that there is also a need to address the demand at Senior Professor level (Advanced) for funding to conduct frontier basic research.
-The Council intends to address this as part of the further development of the programme.
+It is intrinsically risky and is characterised by the absence of disciplinary boundaries'1.
+Innovation2020 affirms the existence of the critical gap in the Irish landscape and recommended the establishment of a frontier research funding programme, to be administered by the Irish Research Council.
+The Council opened the first Call under this programme in 2017, resulting in the making of 36 awards with an associated investment of c.€18m.
+Funding to launch the second iteration of the Irish Research Council Laureate Awards programme was made available by the Minister for Education and Skills under the 2018 budget.
+For this 2018 call, the Council is inviting applications from research leaders at an advanced stage in their career.

 Funding will be awarded on the basis solely of excellence, assessed through a rigorous and independent international peer-review process.
-Laureates will enhance their track record and international competitiveness.
-As well as the benefits for the laureate and their team, it is anticipated that the award will enhance the potential for subsequent ERC success as a further career milestone; indeed it will be a requirement of all laureates that they make a follow-on application to the ERC.
+Laureates will enhance their track record and international competitiveness at their given career stage.
+As well as the benefits for the Laureate and their team, it is anticipated that the award will enhance the potential for subsequent ERC success as a further career milestone; indeed, it will be a requirement of all Laureates that they make a follow-on application to the ERC.

-1.2 Mission of the Irish Research Council
+1.2.
+Mission of the Irish Research Council